Dean Smith (footballer, born 1971): Norwich City

-On 15 November 2021, Smith signed a two-and-a-half year deal to become the new Norwich City head coach, replacing the outgoing Daniel Farke.
+On 15 November 2021, Smith signed a two-and-a-half-year deal to become the new Norwich City head coach, replacing the outgoing Daniel Farke.
 He won his first game in charge, a 2–1 victory over Southampton.
 The game made him the first manager to take charge of successive Premier League matches against the same opponent.
 Norwich climbed out of the relegation zone on 21 January with a 3–0 win at Watford, having beaten Everton at Carrow Road six days previously.
-However the "Canaries" went on to win just one more Premier League game and were relegated in last place at the end of the 2021–22 season, though relegation was actually confirmed with four games left to play.
-On 27 December 2022, Smith was sacked as Norwich City head coach after a run of just three wins in thirteen Championship matches saw the club fall from first in October to fifth in the table and twelve points off the top two; sporting director Stuart Webber said the decision was taken in order to "give ourselves the best possible chance of achieving our objective of promotion to the Premier League this season", whilst pundits also criticised Smith for his style of play.
+However, the "Canaries" went on to win just one more Premier League game and were relegated in last place at the end of the 2021–22 season, though relegation was confirmed with four games left to play.
+On 27 December 2022, Smith was sacked as Norwich City head coach after a run of just three wins in 13 Championship matches saw the club fall from first in October to fifth in the table and twelve points off the top two; sporting director Stuart Webber said the decision was taken to "give ourselves the best possible chance of achieving our objective of promotion to the Premier League this season", whilst pundits also criticised Smith for his style of play.
+David Wagner became his successor.

+Leicester City

+On 10 April 2023, Smith was appointed as manager of Leicester City to replace Brendan Rodgers until the end of the 2022–23 season, with the club second-bottom of the Premier League with eight games left to play; Craig Shakespeare and John Terry joined his coaching staff as assistant managers.
+He secured nine points from his games in charge, which were ultimately not enough to keep the team in the league, with the club's relegation confirmed on the final day of the season.
+Smith left the club on 16 June.

+Charlotte FC

+On 12 December 2023, Smith was named the head coach of Major League Soccer team Charlotte FC.
+Charlotte qualified for the 2024 MLS Cup playoffs, losing to Orlando City on penalties in round one.